hemantaph/ler/docs/autoapi/ler/rates/index.rst

    Instance Attributes
    ----------
-   CompactBinaryPopulation has the following instance attributes:
+   CBCSourceParameterDistribution has the following instance attributes:

    +-------------------------------------+----------------------------------+
    | Atrributes                          | Type                             |